stacksjs/ts-tokens/docs/api/qr-code.md

 # QR Codes

-QR (Quick Response) codes are two-dimensional barcodes that can store various types of data including text, URLs, contact information, and more. qrx provides a robust QR code generation system with extensive customization options.
+QR (Quick Response) codes are two-dimensional barcodes that can store various types of data including text, URLs, contact information, and more. tokens provides a robust QR code generation system with extensive customization options.

 ## Basic Usage